SM Culture & Contents: 1987–2012: Establishment and acquisition by SM Entertainment

 On April 13, 2012, Kim Young-min, the former chief executive officer of SM Entertainment, held a board meeting and announced that it has decided to acquire BT&I by acquiring old and new shares of the company.
 By April 16, it was reported that the company implemented a third-party allocated capital increase for a total of 2,031.75 million won to SM in order to raise operating funds.
 It also decided to issue two billion won worth of new equity bond with a maturity rate of four percent until April 13, 2015.
 SM signed a stock transfer agreement to acquire a total of 3,174,010 shares on BT&I at 1,375 won per share and 43,640,263,750 won in total.
 Additionally, SM intended to "maximize synergy" between the company's existing tourism, leisure, and travel businesses, with Hallyu and K-pop contents.

 On May 29, 2012, it held a general meeting of shareholders to appoint directors, auditors, and change the articles of association; the largest shareholder of the company will be changed from the existing Kang Soo-jung and Song Ki-han to SM.
 The entertainment company planned to pursue drama production and global video content business in "earnest" through the acquisition of BT&I; while, the remaining business of the company will be promoted by combining it with SM's existing businesses along with the "rapid spreading" of Korean Wave and K-pop fever.
 On August 17, Kang Ho-dong signed an exclusive contract with now SM Culture & Contents, accompanied by the plans to resume broadcasting activities and to show further improvement through cooperation with the company's management and SM.
 Moreover, Shin Dong-yup also signed an exclusive contract with the company, stating that he will show different sides through "new and diverse programs" that will create "synergy" with Asia's top singers and actors.
 With the recruitment of Kang and Shin, SM Entertainment Group has expanded not only the management of existing singers and actors, but also the production of MC management, dramas, and comprehensive broadcasting programs, completing the foundation for becoming a comprehensive entertainment group.

-On September 19, 2012, SM C&C stated on a press release that it have merged with AM Entertainment, expanding the company's video and actor management business that will target the Asian market.
+On September 19, 2012, SM C&C stated on a press release that it have merged with AM Entertainment, expanding the company's video and actor management business that planned to target the Asian market.